 The federal agency waited even longer before providing guidance and recommendations for action to hospitals and patients in a safety communication.
 It was issued in March 2016.
 Meanwhile, at least 15 people in the U.S. died after succumbing to an antibiotic resistant “superbug.”
 Some wonder if these fatal infections could have been avoided with earlier FDA intervention.

 Since 2013, over 100 cases of M. chimaera infections linked to contaminated heater-cooler units have been reported in Europe and the United States, according to the study.
 Infection with M. chimaera bacteria during open-heart surgery can cause prosthetic valve endocarditis (or an infection of the inner lining of the heart) and spread to other areas of the body.
 While this occurrence is rare, it can also be deadly.

 One such unfortunate patient who experienced the infection’s deadly effects firsthand was Vincent Karst, 55, of York, Pennsylvania.
 Karst was known as Vinnie to his family, including five children and 15 grandchildren.
 He underwent an open-heart surgery in March 2015, and following the operation, he seemed to be recovering well.

 But unbeknownst to Karst and his family, he had been infected with M. chimaera allegedly due to a heater-cooler unit used during his procedure.
-After falling ill, Karst had to be hospitalized and in May that year from complications related to the infection.
+After falling ill, Karst had to be hospitalized.
+He later died from complications related to the infection.

 Karst was just one of several injured patients, or their family members, who filed lawsuits across several states in the U.S. claiming that a heater-cooler device had caused their serious, sometimes deadly, infections that occurred following various open-chest surgeries.